 Pak Hindu girl abducted from wedding venue, forcibly converted to Islam and married to Muslim man

-A 24-year-old Hindu girl was allegedly abducted by armed assailants from her wedding venue in Pakistan's Sindh province and forcefully converted to Islam before being married off to a Muslim man, community members said, in the latest such incident in the country.
-Sindh Minister for Minorities Affairs, Hari Ram Kishori, on Tuesday took cognisance of the incident, which took place last week in Hala town of Matiari district in Sindh province, and asked for a police report.
+A 24-year-old Hindu girl was allegedly abducted by armed assailants from her wedding venue in Pakistan's Sindh province and forcibly converted to Islam before being married off to a Muslim man, community members said, in the latest such incident in the country.
+Sindh Minister for Minorities Affairs, Hari Ram Kishori, on Tuesday, took cognizance of the incident, which took place last week in the Hala town of Matiari district in Sindh province, and asked for a police report.

 According to local media reports, the girl was abducted by armed men, some of whom were in police uniforms.
 Meanwhile, Gul has posted pictures of documents on social media showing that Bharti was converted to Islam in December 2019 and had taken the name Bushra.

 According to documents, her conversion took place at the Jamiat-ul-Uloom Islamia in Banori town.
-Police are investigating whether the girl travelled to Karachi around the dates mentioned in the certificate.
+Police are investigating whether the girl traveled to Karachi around the dates mentioned in the certificate.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)